OctopusDeploy/docs/docs/deployments/aws/cloudformation/index.md

 You should then be able to perform a GET request on the URL [http://169.254.169.254/latest/meta-data/iam/security-credentials/ROLENAME](http://169.254.169.254/latest/meta-data/iam/security-credentials/ROLENAME) (replacing `ROLENAME` with the name of the role).
 This should return security keys in a JSON response.

+This error may also be due to the EC2 instance forcing the use of IMDSv2.
+Versions of Octopus before 2021.3 do not support IMDSv2.
+See [this issue](https://github.com/OctopusDeploy/Issues/issues/6923) for more details.

 Refer to the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more information on assigning roles to EC2 instances.

 ### AWS-LOGIN-ERROR-0004